 🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

-While bags aren’t necessary to press rosin, there are a lot of reasons why rosin bags will bolster your success.
+While bags aren’t absolutely necessary to press rosin, there are several reasons why rosin bags will bolster your success.
 Packing your source material into rosin bags before it goes onto the press makes it easier to handle the material and control its placement between the plates, enhances the purity of your final product, and can even increase your yields.

 Packing source material into rosin bags allows you to easily move the material from your tabletop onto the plates, and it will prevent your material from spreading out inconsistently across the plates.
 Containing the material in a bag makes it easier to handle and reposition between the plates as needed.

 And using a funnel to load the bags will save you time and hassle.
 Always be mindful of any efficiencies you can gain in your process.